Isha6466/social_network_project/README.md

 # Social Network REST-api
-Project for StarNavi company, where used Postgresql and Flask
 ## Task
 The task is to develop a REST-api and interface for implementation of the models for this **Social network Api** system:
 * models: